-When you’re stuck in the trenches of urgent work, spending time to create a vision statement or mission statement could seem lofty and somewhat impractical, disconnected from your reality of endless tasks and projects.
+When you’re stuck in the trenches of urgent work, spending time to create a vision statement or mission statement can feel lofty and somewhat impractical — disconnected from your reality of endless tasks and projects.
 But if you don’t have a clear vision for your business, running after tasks and projects puts you on more of a treadmill than a true journey toward growth.

 Mission vs vision